APogue/APogue.github.io/projects/project-definitions.md

 Any campus-affiliated event between Sept 2023 and June 2024 where:

-- (a) identity-based harassment, exclusion, or violence was alleged
+- (a) identity-based harm, exclusion, or discrimination was alleged
-- (b) symbolic or physical protest occurred on university grounds
+- (b) a symbolic or physical protest, walkout, or occupation occurred on or near university grounds
-- (c) TPM violations or safety breakdowns were documented
+- (c) time, place, and manner (TPM) violations or campus safety failures were documented or alleged

+⚠️ Considerations:

+- Must be scoped to clear incident-ness (a moment in time, impact, admin attention, or clear escalation)

 ---